athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

  The `navigation_node` also lists the services which (other than logging) are `/load_action_space` and `/navigation_throttle`.

  Services, like topics, allow you to find out more information.
-But this time you'll need to use the command `rosservice info`
+But this time, you'll need to use the command `rosservice info`.

 ```bash
 deepracer@amss-hd4i:/opt/aws/deepracer$ rosservice info /load_action_space